A Dynamic Matching Framework for Faster Child Adoptions: III Strategic Incentives

-What does it mean for a home to \textit{manipulate} a placement mechanism?
-Practitioners report at least one major concern: some homes report a desire to adopt a child that they cannot care for or do not actually want to adopt (\qcitenp{dierks-2024}).
-Homes may do so to increase their visibility as workers search for suitable homes or because they naively overestimate their own ability when there are no incentives for truth-telling (\qcitenp{slaugh-2016}).
-On the other hand, homes that report unwillingness to adopt \textit{any} child that does not meet stringent characteristics burden many counties.
+Practitioners report at least one major concern regarding manipulations: homes that report unwillingness to adopt \textit{any} child that does not meet stringent characteristics.
 In practice, these homes wait to accept placements for children that do not ultimately meet their original preference reports.
-In our talks with our partner county, workers say that homes often broaden their preferences after experience with the system, suggesting that homes could be attempting to manipulate matchmaking through truncating their preferences.
+In our interviews, caseworkers say that homes often broaden their preferences after experience with the system, suggesting that homes could be attempting to manipulate matchmaking through truncating their preferences.
 Another plausible explanation is that homes simply have imperfect information and learn over time.
 We believe that both mechanisms may be at work, and eliminating manipulability has promising benefits.

-Keeping in trend with the overall variation in child welfare systems, the process to report and use preferences in matchmaking between children and homes is non-standardized across the United States.
-In the state where our partner county resides, the statewide adoption match recommendation service requests that homes seeking a match fill a form that indicates preferences over childrens' characteristics.
-For example, a home can indicate that a child with severe allergies is either possibly acceptable or not acceptable.
-If a home indicates a characteristic is unacceptable, the county will not offer the home a placement for a child with that characteristic.
-Otherwise, the county might estimate measures correlated with preferences for a specific child that is acceptable, such as regressing ex-post adoption satisfaction on home and child characteristics.
-Then, the county uses this data as a proxy for home utility.
-We show that our mechanisms operate very well under this strategy in the next section.
+The process to report and use preferences in matchmaking between children and homes is non-standardized across the United States.
+In the state where the county we interviewed resides, the statewide adoption match recommendation service requests that homes seeking a match fill a form that indicates preferences over children's characteristics (Figure \ref{fig:preferences}).

-We assume that a home reports acceptability for each child available.
-If strategy-proofness holds in this case, it will hold when homes can only make coarser reports over acceptable or unacceptable characteristics.
+Keeping in trend with practice, we assume that a home reports acceptability for each child available.
 Formally, a home's preference report is a strategy $\forall h,c$:

 Denote $\sigma_h \equiv (\sigma_h(c))_{\forall c}$, $\sigma \equiv (\sigma_h)_{\forall h}$, $\sigma_{-h} \equiv (\sigma_{h'})_{\forall h' \neq h}$, and $a_{-h}(t) \equiv (a_{h'}(t))_{\forall h' \neq h}$.
 The matchmaker observes $h$'s true utility for $c$ if $h$ reports that $c$ is acceptable.
 Otherwise, the matchmaker can only observe that $c$ is unacceptable to $h$.
 Preserving continuity in notation, we denote $V_h(c)$ as the utility that the matchmaker observes and $\Hat{V}_h(c)$ as $h$'s true utility for $c$.
 Then, we have: